 Risks to business assets

-Anyone associated with your company could attempt to defraud you, and the ways they could do so are numerous.
-There are too many different types of business fraud for us to go through in this blog post, so we’re going to focus on those that are more closely tied to our fields of expertise.
+Anyone associated with your company could attempt to defraud you at Christmas time, and the ways they could do so are numerous.
+There are too many different types of Christmas fraud for us to go through in this blog post, so we’re going to focus on those that are more closely tied to our fields of expertise.

 Fundamentally, business identity fraud (or business identity theft) is where a fraudster impersonates a business, not any single employee or director of the business.
 This type of fraud involves stealing or misusing a business’s credentials, such as login details or bank account information.